 Love Disney?
 Want to bring some DIY Disney style landscaping to your yard?
 We’ll show you how to build this Mickey Mouse shaped flower bed planter for your favorite annuals!

 Fellow Disney lovers will also love our collection of Disney ornaments, matching family shirts for your Disney trip, and check out our all about Disney Instagram channel, too.
+And we have 14 great garden edging ideas here.

 Watch the video above to see how you can build your own DIY Disney flower bed (shaped like Mickey Mouse) in a weekend!